pthom/hello_imgui/docs/book/_sources/doc_params.md

 //    By default, Hello ImGui will compute them automatically,
 //    when dpiWindowSizeFactor and fontRenderingScale are set to 0.
 //
+// Parameters to improve font rendering quality:
+// ---------------------------------------------
+// - `fontOversampleH` and `fontOversampleV` : Font oversampling parameters
+//     Rasterize at higher quality for sub-pixel positioning.
+Probably unused if freeType is used.
+//     If not zero, these values will be used to set the oversampling factor when loading fonts.
+//
+//
 // How to set those values manually:
 // ---------------------------------
 // If it fails (i.e. your window and/or fonts are too big or too small),
 // you may set them manually:
 //    (1) Either by setting them programmatically in your application
 //        (set their values in `runnerParams.dpiAwareParams`)
-//    (2) Either by setting them in a `hello_imgui.ini` file in the current folder, or any of its parent folders.
+//    (2) Either by setting them in a `hello_imgui.ini` file.
+See hello_imgui/hello_imgui_example.ini for more info
-//       (this is useful when you want to set them for a specific app or set of apps, without modifying the app code)
 // Note: if several methods are used, the order of priority is (1) > (2)
-//
-// Example content of a ini file:
-// ------------------------------
-//     [DpiAwareParams]
-//     dpiWindowSizeFactor=2
-//     fontRenderingScale=0.5
 //
 // For more information, see the documentation on DPI handling, here: https://pthom.github.io/hello_imgui/book/doc_api.html#handling-screens-with-high-dpi
 //